Ibiza Map & Tourist guide ti Ibiza Island, Balearic Islands, Spain

 Beaches

 From secluded sandy coves to broad reaches of golden sand, Ibiza’s beaches are one of its greatest assets.
-Whether you’re after stretching out for a bit of sun worship or looking for somewhere for kids to make sand castles, the coves and bays along the north and west coasts are ideal.
-Cala Xarrac, Cala D’en Parc and Portinatx are some of the best of a great selection.
+Whether you’re after stretching out for a bit Xarrac, Cala D’en Parc and Portinatx are some of the best of a great selection.
 Playa d’en Bossa 2 kilometres of white sand forms the island’s largest beach, and is great for families, as are Cala Llonga and the sheltered inlet at San Miguel, while water sports are run from all resorts.

 Shopping